reelevant-tech/documentation/README.md

 As said before our gateway is available at `https://api.reelevant.com/` however each API is exposed in different paths:
 - Datasource is available at `https://api.reelevant.com/v2/datasources/` (if you'd want to list datasources, the endpoint would be `GET https://api.reelevant.com/v2/datasources/`)
-- Block is available at `https://api.rellevant.com/` (if you'd want to list the blocks, the endpoint would be `GET https://api.reelevant.com/v1/blocks`)
+- Block is available at `https://api.reelevant.com/` (if you'd want to list the blocks, the endpoint would be `GET https://api.reelevant.com/v1/blocks`)
+- Entity is available at `https://api.reelevant.com/v2/entity/` (if you'd want to list users in your company, the endpoint would be `GET https://api.reelevant.com/v2/entity/users/`)

 # Typescript/Javascript Usage